Chronic myelomonocytic leukemia

-Chronic myelomonocytic leukemia (CMML) is a relatively rare clonal haematologic disorder.
-It is sometimes classified as a type of myelodysplastic syndrome (MDS) but also has features of myeloproliferative disease (MPD).
+Chronic myelomonocytic leukemia (CMML) is a relatively rare clonal hematologic disorder.
+In the World Health Organizatiοn classification, it is listed as a disorder with features of both myelodysplastic syndromes and myeloproliferative neoplasms.

 It is usually characterized by accumulation of monocytes in the blood and bone marrow, dysplastic hematopoiesis.